juhasev/sample-ninja-help/edit-panelist-devices.md

 ## Panelist devices

-Displays list of panelist devices, digital fingerprints and detected locations.
+Displays a list of panelist devices, platforms, types, and detected IP locations, along with digital fingerprints.

+Each row is expandable, revealing more details such as:

+- IP Address
+- User Agent
+- Geographical location